Line 3 pipeline

 Concerns about the safety of the pipeline led Enbridge to reduce its capacity.
 Over its history, the pipeline has been the source of millions of gallons of oil spills, including a 1991 oil spill in Grand Rapids, Minnesota, that was the worst inland oil spill in U.S. history.
 In 2014 Enbridge proposed the construction of a new pipeline segment along a different route in Minnesota which would increase the volume of oil that could be transported.
 The replacement pipeline has been completed in Canada, Wisconsin, North Dakota, and Minnesota.
-Permitting and construction of the new pipeline has met with resistance from Native American communities and climate justice groups.
+Permitting and construction of the new pipeline has been met with resistance from American Indian tribal communities and climate justice groups.
+Despite protests, the expansion was operational by October 1, 2021.

 History

 The original Line 3 pipeline began operating in 1968, initially owned by the Lakehead Pipeline Company.
 The 34" wide, 1031-mile pipeline transports crude oil from Hardisty, Alberta, to Superior, Wisconsin.
 The pipeline was not tested for flaws in its entirety until after 1976.